officialprofile/DNA-representation/README.md

 ```

 ## How to use it
 In most cases a single line of code can yield satisfactory results.
-For example:
+For example

 ```r
 plot2DGraph('KX369547', genbank = TRUE)
 ```
-returns a ready-to-use dynamic graph of the ZIKV genome (based solely on the GenBank accession number):
+returns a ready-to-use dynamic graph of the ZIKV genome

 <img src="img/example1.png" width="50%" />

+Notice that it can be achieved solely by putting the GenBank accession number.
+It is possible though, that plot2DGraph may return an error.
+Loading ggplot2 library separately should solve this problem.

 In similar fashion one can obtain numerical characteristics by employing dRep function, e.g.
 ```r